JVK00052/game-exchange/README.md

 1. Create a new folder in your preferred Code Editor

-2. Clone the "nail-dit-clientside" and "nail-dit-serverside" Repository to the new folder you created
+2. Clone the [Nail'd It-Clientside](https://github.com/JVK00052/nail-dit-clientside) and [Nail'd It-Serverside](https://github.com/JVK00052/nail-dit-serverside) Repository to the new folder you created

 3. Within your Code Editor terminal, CD into the new folder and then CD into "nail-dit-serverside" and run the following command```npm install```.
 This will add the folder ```node_modules``` to your folder structure, this will allow the backend to run smoothly.